reactgular/observables/README.md

 ----
 ### pluckDistinct

-Maps each source value (an object) to its specified nest property, and only emits distinct changes.
+Maps each source value (an object) to its specified nested property, and only emits distinct changes.
 It is the same as applying a [pluck()](https://rxjs.dev/api/operators/pluck) followed by a [distinctUntilChanged()](https://rxjs.dev/api/operators/distinctUntilChanged).